The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 Before arriving in the country, I planned to travel overland from place to place to save money, but it only took two days for me hand in my backpacker card and swear off using them.
 Unfortunately, though, if you’re not willing to use the chapas, don’t want to hitchhike, and don’t want to rent a car, there aren’t many other inexpensive overland transport options you can take.

 Cities and towns in Mozambique are small, so you can walk basically everywhere you need to.
-I explored Maputo and Tofo on foot, and took tuk-tuks in Vilanculos in the evenings for safety reasons (the guesthouse staff told us it was unsafe to walk around at night).
-It cost around $1-2 each way to most places in the town.
+I explored Maputo and Tofo on foot, and took tuk-tuks in Vilanculos in the evenings for safety reasons (the guesthouse staff told me it was unsafe to walk around at night).
+It cost around 1-2 each way to most places in the town.

 Beach bars in Tofo, Mozambique